 To add new currencies, click on New, select the currency and click Save.

 Financio provides built-in support for Singapore and Malaysia based businesses which are GST and SST-registered respectively.
 You can activate it toggle to Yes, then fill in the following information.

 - Effective (Start) Date

-Note: The date that you became GST registered entity and start collecting GST, this date cannot be changed once set.
+Note: The date that you became SST registered entity and start collecting SST, this date cannot be changed once set.

 - Filing Frequency

 Financio is currently integrated with PayPal, with the PayPal option turned on, it will allow you to get paid faster and easier.
 To turn PayPal option on, follow the following steps:

 Note: If you haven’t gotten a PayPal account, you can follow the link on the screen to create one before you proceed.

 - Provide your PayPal login credentials in the PayPal screen.